oznogon/gattaibushido-public/rules/03_basic_play.md

 ### Pick Sides and Declare Leaders

 There are two sides to every Throwdown, usually Coach vs Pilots but also occasionally Pilots vs Pilots instead.
-All players who wish to be involved should declare what side they are fighting on.
+All players who wish to be involved should declare what side they are fighting on..

 Each side must also declare a Throwdown Leader.
 This player is responsible for managing the flow of their side of the action, and also gains the benefit of additional potential bonus draws.
 Others can back up their leaders with their own actions, but only the Leader gets bonus draws at the start.
+Note that by backing up a Leader, you also expose yourself to consequences should your side lose.

-The Leader role is *usually* given to whichever member of the conflict that either started the fight, or was instead specifically targeted by whoever else started the fight.
+The Leader role is most often given to whichever member of the conflict that either started the fight, or was instead specifically targeted by whoever else started the fight.
 This is usually an obvious choice, but if not, take a moment to discuss and set roles.

 Note that Throwdown Leader is a temporary role, and does not need to be connected to the established Team social hierarchy in any way unless the players wish to do so.
 In other words, Red doesn't have to be the leader of every throwdown, and in fact the game is more fun if she frequently just assists!